The Very Reverend

-The Very Reverend is an honorific style given to higher-ranking members of a clergy.
 The definite article "the" should always precede "Reverend" when used before a name (e.g., the Very Rev. John Smith), because "Reverend" is an honorific adjective, not a title.

 Catholic

 In the Catholic Church, the style is given, by custom, to priests who hold positions of particular note.
 These include: vicars general, episcopal vicars, judicial vicars, ecclesiastical judges, vicars forane (deans or archpriests), provincials of religious orders, rectors or presidents of cathedrals, seminaries or colleges/universities, priors of monasteries, or canons.
 Monsignors of the grade of Chaplain of His Holiness are styled as the Very Reverend Monsignor, while honorary prelates and protonotary apostolics are styled the Right Reverend Monsignor.
 Now, apart from legitimate custom or acquired right, newer monsignors are simply styled The Reverend Monsignor.
 The style is also accorded in the Dominican Order to holders of the title of Master of Sacred Theology.

 Eastern Orthodox

-In the Eastern Orthodox churches, the style is used for archimandrites, protopresbyters and unmarried parish priests, while married priests are typically styled The Reverend.
+In English-speaking Eastern Orthodox churches, the style is used for archimandrites (for monastic clergy) and protopresbyters (for married clergy).